-[UPDATED: February 23, 2013] As one of the most kid-friendly neighborhoods in New York City, it's no surprise that there are lots of Park Slope summer camps.
+As one of the most kid-friendly neighborhoods in New York City, it's no surprise that there are lots of summer camps in Park Slope.
 Whether your kids are into art or theater, nature or science, dance or music, or a little bit of everything, there's a program for them.
 Don't wait until spring is here: It's time to start planning your kids' super Brooklyn summer right now.

 General Interest Camps